 This usually includes removing or hiding logs and stopping reporting functions all while maintaining other running processes in working order.
 This approach gives them the time to use the system or its data as a perpetual resource and makes it hard to catch them.

-There are many services, including Liquid Web’s Protection and Remediation product, which help to clean up after a malware or exploit incident, but wouldn’t it be better just to avoid the issue altogether?
+There are many services, including Liquid Web’s server protection service, which help to clean up after a malware or exploit incident, but wouldn’t it be better just to avoid the issue altogether?

 Here are a few things that can be done to help avoid the long, costly, and often painful process of cleaning up after an exploit.